wartipi/nova-imperium-alfa/replit.md

 - Character-specific avatar colors and appearances based on selected character type
 - Avatar movement system with animation (walking animation, rotation, shadow effects)
 - Avatar positioning integrated with hexagonal map coordinates
-- Click-to-move functionality: clicking on map moves avatar to that hex position
 - Avatar action menu system accessible by clicking directly on the avatar
 - Comprehensive action system with multiple categories:
   - Base actions: move, explore, rest (available to all players)